IsuruKarunasena/EE356-Electronic-Product-Design-and-Manufacture/README.md

 # EE356-Electronic-Product-Design-and-Manufacture
-Automated Plant Condition Monitoring and Watering System
+Designed and Manufactured an Automated Plant Condition Monitoring and Watering System